almahdy-byte/socialApp-Backend/README.md

-#📱 Social Media App – Backend (Node.js & Express)
+📱 Social Media App - Backend (Node.js & Express)
-This is the backend service for a Social Media Application that enables users to connect, share content, and interact in real-time.
-It includes secure authentication, media uploads, GraphQL queries, and chat features — all powered by modern web technologies.
+This is the backend service for a Social Media Application that enables users to register, connect, share media, and chat in real-time.
+The app uses RESTful and GraphQL APIs, supports media uploads, and ensures secure authentication and communication.

 🛠️ Technologies Used
 Node.js